watzon/edge-lint/packages/lsp/README.md

 ### VS Code Integration

-Install the Edge.js extension for VS Code (coming soon), or configure a generic LSP client:
+Configure as a generic LSP client:

 ```json
 {